 The Jerry Hicks cancer scam took root in the spring of 2011.
 Abraham-Hicks followers got a surprising email blast from Jerry saying he was being treated with “the big guns,” that is, “heavy chemotherapy.”

 But not only did his rambling missive dodge the word “cancer,” it artfully implied he was being treated for the aftereffects of a spider bite.

 Six months later, at the age of 84, in November of 2011, Jerry Hicks died.

-The cause was leukemia, finally admitted like some sort of crime only after his death.
+The cause was leukemia, admitted like some sort of crime only after his death.

-But strangely, the Abraham-Hicks website acts as if he’s still alive, romping around the country with Esther, two joy-seekers, on their monster bus.
+But strangely, the Abraham-Hicks website acted for years as if he were still alive, romping around the country with Esther, two joy-seekers, on their monster bus.

 He signs off on daily email blasts, along with Esther and Abraham.

 The way Jerry and Esther Hicks worked to retain and delude followers over the course of his illness is a story in itself.